GLOBAL MARKETS-Oil, gold up as dollar weakens; stocks fall

 Of the 81 companies in the S&P 500 that have reported earnings, 70 percent have been above analyst expectations while just 53 percent have beaten on revenue.

-Dollar strength is seen returning in the short term on expectations of interest rate differentials, as the U.S. Federal Reserve prepares to raise rates by year-end.
+The dollar strength is seen returning in the short term on expectation of rate differentials, as the U.S. Federal Reserve prepares to raise interest rates by year-end.

 “The tension is fading on the euro down there,” said David Rodriguez, quantitative strategist at FXCM in New York.
 “The dollar is still in control.”